 This rule fits perfectly into a balanced lifestyle for two reasons:

-2. One problem with junk food is that it’s convenient and easy which means it’s easy to over-do it.
+2. One problem with junk food is that it’s convenient and quick which means it’s easy to over-do it.
 Taking the time to cook it yourself will slow you down and naturally decrease the frequency in which you eat “junk food.”

 I purchased all of my ingredients from Trader Joe’s and the local Farmer’s Market.